Compliance to SafeEntry, checking of student status and temperature checks at all entry points leading into the Singapore Polytechnic campus.

 Travel Declaration Form

-All trainees are advised to defer all travel abroad.
+All trainees are are strongly discouraged to travel abroad.
 Trainees must make a declaration if he/she have travelled/are travelling overseas in 2020.

 For New Trainees - A declaration must be submitted before coming the first lesson using this form.